artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 Having set up a Direct Debit you should see that in the Contributions tab for your contact's record on CiviCRM, showing as a recurring payment, and also a pending contribution record.
 The date will be about a week in the future.
 Check your database several days after that date (GoCardless only knows something's been successful after the time for problems to be raised has expired, which is several working days) and the contribution should have been completed.
 Check your record next month and there should be another contribution automatically created.

 ## Technical notes

 GoCardless sends dozens of webhooks and this extension only reacts to the
 following:

 - payments: confirmed and failed.
 - subscriptions: cancelled and finished.

 The life-cycle would typically be:

 1. User interacts with CiviCRM forms to set up regular contribution.
-In CiviCRM
-   this results in:
+In CiviCRM this results in:

      - a **pending** contribution with the reecive date in the future.
      - a **pending** recurring contribution with the start date in the future.

    And at GoCardless this will have set up:

      - a **customer**
      - a **mandate**
      - a **subscription** - the ID of this begins with `SB` and is stored in the CiviCRM recurring contribution transaction ID.
      - a lot of scheduled **payments**

 2. GoCardless submits the charge for a payment to the customer's bank and eventually (seems to be 3 working days after submission) this is confirmed.
    It sends a webhook for `resource_type` `payments`, action `confirmed`.
 At this point the extension will:

      - look up the payment witih GoCardless to obtain its subscription ID.
      - look up the CiviCRM recurring contribution record in CiviCRM from this subscription ID (which is stored in the transaction ID field)
      - find the pending CiviCRM contribution record that belongs to the recurring contribution and update it, setting status to **Completed**, setting the receive date to the **charge date** from GoCardless (n.b. this is earlier than the date this payment confirmed webhook fires) and setting the transaction id to the GoCardless payment ID.
 It also sets amount to the amount from GoCardless.
      - finally it changes the status on the CiviCRM recurring contribution record to 'In Progress'.

+Note: After a while the GoCardless payment status is changed from `confirmed` to `paid_out`.
+Normally the confirmed webhook will have processed the payment before this happens, but the extension will allow processing of payment confirmed webhooks if the payment's status is `paid_out` too.
+This can be helpful if there has been a problem with the webhook and you need to replay some.

 3. A month later GoCardless sends another confirmed payment.
 This time:

      - look up payment, get subscription ID.
 As before.
      - look up recurring contrib. record from subscription ID.
 As before.
      - there is no 'pending' contribution now, so a new Completed one is created, copying details from the recurring contribution record.

+4. Any failed payments work like confirmed ones but of course add or update Contributions with status `Failed` instead of `Completed`.

-4. The Direct Debit ends with either cancelled or completed.
+5. The Direct Debit ends with either cancelled or completed.
 Cancellations can be that the *subscription* is cancelled, or the *mandate*.
 The latter would affect all subscriptions.
 Probably other things, too, e.g. delete customer.
    GoCardless will cancel all pending payments and inform CiviCRM via webhook.
    GoCardless will then cancel the subscription and inform CiviCRM by webhook.
    Each of these updates the status of the contribution (payment) or recurring contribution (subscription) records.